TheCrypticCanadian/Blackjack/README.md

 # Blackjack
-Simple game of blackjack written in python
+Simple game of blackjack written in python.
+Thanks ACBL for the card pngs.